asafamr/nd-pack/README.md

 NDPack creates self extracting executables

 # License

 AGPL

-packeged software doesn't need to disclose their sources Contact me if you have a non-GPL poilcy
+Packaged software doesn't need to disclose its sources

+Contact me if you have a non-GPL poilcy